MinBZK/ai-validation/docs/projects/tad/adrs/0006-extend-system-card-EU-AI-Act.md

 The [RegCheck AI](https://huggingface.co/spaces/society-ethics/model-card-regulatory-check) tool published by [Hugging Face](https://huggingface.co), checks model cards for compliance with the EU AI Act.
 However, this prototype tool is research work and not a commercial or legal product.
-Furthermore, because we use a slightly modified model card setup, the performance may be less reliable.
+Furthermore, because we use a modified model card setup, the performance may be less reliable.

 ## Assumptions